Rakeshmonkee/DMA/VGK-ACE FW Creation/readme.md

 > It is been found that some DMA speed tests won't recognise the DMA card and others will

+Before you do the steps below, it is required to complete the customisations shown [here](https://github.com/Rakeshmonkee/DMA/blob/main/EAC-BE%20FW%20Creation/EAC-BE%20FW%20Customisations) as the steps below are an add on.

 This section will be quick and easy as there aren't many things to change

+Within the core_top.v file,

 1. set `HEADER_TYPE` to 80,
 2. set `CAPABILITIES_PTR` to 80